 - Your front page is set to display your most recent posts, but you haven’t published a blog post yet so there is nothing to display on your front page.
 You can correct that by publishing a new blog post.
-To do that go to Posts -> Add New and start writing!
+To do that go to Blog Posts → Add and start writing!

-- Your front page is set to display a static page, but you either didn’t specify which page to display in your Reading Settings, or the page that you chose isn’t published (it’s either deleted or saved as a draft).
-To correct that, check your Front Page Setting to make sure you selected a page to display that is published.
+- Your front page is set to display a static page, but you either didn’t specify which page to display in your Reading settings, or the page that you chose isn’t published (it’s either deleted or saved as a draft).
+To correct that, check our guide on setting a Static Front Page to make sure you selected a page to display that is published.